 Filters are manufactured from different materials, with single-use fiberglass filters being the most common.
 Polyester and pleated filters catch more dirt but may reduce your system’s airflow.
 Then there are HEPA (high efficiency particulate air) filters.

 While you could tempted to use a HEPA filter, keep in mind that's like putting a MERV 16 filter in your heating and cooling system.
 It’s highly doubtful your equipment was made to work with level of resistance.
-If you’re worried about indoor air quality in Elkhart, consider installing a HEPA-grade air filtration system.
+If you’re worried about indoor air quality.
 This unit works along with your heating and cooling system.